9. Further Open Rails Rolling Stock Features

 Scripts communicate with the simulator by invoking methods in the base class.

-For example, this script might invoke the TrainLengthM()
+For example, this script might invoke the TrainLengthM() method of the

-class, which returns the length of the player train.
+TrainControlSystem class, which returns the length of the player train.
 More

-methods are available in the ORTS.Scripting.Api.AbstractScriptClass
+methods are available in the ORTS.Scripting.Api.AbstractScriptClass class,

-is itself a subclass of.
+which TrainControlSystem is itself a subclass of.

 Finally, if a script contains a syntax or typing error, OR will log an exception during the loading process and run the simulation without it.

-9.11.1.
+9.12.1.
 Developing scripts with Visual Studio

 While it is certainly possible to develop scripts with a plain text editor, the code completion and debugging aids available in an IDE like Visual Studio make for a vastly more comfortable programming experience.
 If you have a development environment set up to build Open Rails, you can use Visual Studio to edit your scripts with these creature comforts.
 What follows is a suggested workflow: